Daughter of imprisoned ex-president leads Peru's election - WTMJ

 Pre-election polls indicated the candidates were virtually tied heading into the runoff.
 In the first round of voting, featuring 18 candidates, neither received more than 20% support and both were strongly opposed by sectors of Peruvian society.

-“Well, the truth is that I believe that Peruvians are used to this type of decision — of being left with two options that leave much to be desired, but what do we do?” one voter, Paul Perez, said at a school in the capital of Lima where he was voting.
-“We are in a social, cultural situation that limits us to anticipating all of this.”
+“The candidate who becomes (president), either Keiko or Pedro, the people, the only thing we have to do is accept it, but they better govern well,” said Lucia Carrion, a street vendor in Lima.
+“There is so much corruption.
+One of them has to stop so much corruption that there is here in Peru.”

-The pandemic not only has collapsed Peru’s medical and cemetery infrastructure, left millions unemployed and highlighted longstanding inequalities in the country, it has also deepened people’s mistrust of government as it mismanaged the COVID-19 response and a secret vaccination drive for the well-connected erupted into a national scandal.
+The pandemic not only has strained Peru’s medical and cemetery infrastructure, left millions unemployed and highlighted longstanding inequalities in the country.
+It has also deepened people’s mistrust of government as it mismanaged the COVID-19 response and a secret vaccination drive for the well-connected erupted into a national scandal.

 President Francisco Sagasti after voting said the candidates should respect the results and ask their followers to refrain from staging protests over the outcome.
-Meanwhile, leftist Castillo asked his supporters before results were released to remain calm.

-“Let’s wait for the official data, and we will come out to pronounce ourselves at that moment,” he said, using a bullhorn in the remote northern district of Tacabamba.

-Dozens of Castillo’s followers marched in support of the candidate through the streets of Huancayo, the most important city in central Peru.

-Her supporters include the wealthy players of the national soccer team and Mario Vargas Llosa, Peru’s foremost author and the winner of a Nobel Prize in literature.
-Vargas, who lost a presidential election three decades ago to the candidate’s father, Alberto Fujimori, has moved from calling her the “daughter of the dictator” in 2016 to considering her to be the representative of “freedom and progress.”
+Fujimori asked her followers to be prudent because “the margin is so small,” while Castillo demanded a review of all ballots to “guarantee the true popular will of the Peruvian people.”

 Keiko Fujimori herself has been imprisoned as part of a graft investigation though she was later released.
-Her father governed between 1990 and 2000 and is serving a 25-year sentence for corruption and the killings of 25 people.
+Her father, Alberto Fujimori, governed between 1990 and 2000 and is serving a 25-year sentence for corruption and the killings of 25 people.
 She has promised to free him should she win.

 Castillo until recently was a rural schoolteacher in the country’s third-poorest district, deep in the Andes.
 The son of illiterate peasants entered politics by leading a teachers’ strike.
 While his stance on nationalizing key sectors of the economy has softened, he remains committed to rewriting the constitution that was approved under the regime of Fujimori’s father.